Welcome to Iconosphere, a blog about the structure and dynamics of human social systems.

 I began smoking before I was born.
 My mother smoked (and drank) throughout her entire pregnancy.
 Both my parents (and their friends) smoked in the house during my childhood.
 I began smoking at the age of 12 (stealing my parents’ cigarettes).
 I started buying my own cigarettes at the age of 14.
 During my 20s, I smoked about 20 a day; during my 30s, 40 a day; during my 40s, 60 a day.
 Now, at the age of 54, I smoke 40g of strong, hand-roll tobacco per day (equivalent to 60+ regular cigarettes).

 Regarding second-hand smoke, I breathed it at home, at high school dances, in university classrooms, at my desk in government jobs, in bank queues, shopping centers, buses, cars, trains, airplanes, cinemas, pool halls, bars, restaurants, cafes and nightclubs.
-Moreover, since I was a smoker, I preferred the company of other smokers.
+Moreover, since I was a smoker myself, I preferred the company of other smokers.
 I didn’t avoid other people’s smoke; I gravitated toward it.

 After 40 years of heavy smoking and breathing other people’s smoke, I am in excellent health: 6’2″ (188cm) with a full head of hair, perfect eyesight for my age, healthy teeth and gums, a clean complexion and healthy skin.
 I have normal blood pressure and no allergies.
 I take no medication and I’m fully functional in terms of male potency.

 How can this be?
 Look at any cigarette package to find gruesome photographs of baldness, blindness, rotting teeth, cadaverous skin, limp dicks, blackened lungs, bloody throats and dead babies.
-All of this is presented as incontrovertible fact – as an absolute and inevitable consequence of smoking.
+All of this is presented as incontrovertible fact, as an absolute and inevitable consequence of smoking.
 Let’s call it by its real name: propaganda.

-Some doctors go so far as to claim that 50 percent of smokers die as a consequence of smoking.
+Some go so far as to claim that 50 percent of smokers die as a consequence of smoking.
 If so, then 50 percent don’t die as a consequence of smoking.
-Obviously, the statement “smoking kills” is (at most) only half true, which means it is (at least) half false, which means it is just plain wrong.
+Obviously, the statement “smoking kills” is (at most) only half true, which means it’s (at least) half false, which means it is just plain wrong.
 People die from alcohol too.
 Does anyone claim “alcohol kills” or “driving kills” or “mountaineering kills“?
 When did ‘some’ become ‘all’?
 No self-respecting scientist would make such a mistake.

 Can smoking affect health?
 Yes, but it has not harmed my health – even after 40 years of extremely high exposure to direct (active) and indirect (passive) tobacco smoke.
 Will it affect my health in the future?
 Who cares?
 The real question – the interesting question – is why it never affected my health in the past.
 If smoking is so dangerous as to be banned outdoors on the beach, then I should have died a horrible death 30 years ago.
 What factors other than smoking affect health?
 The medical community doesn’t say.
 Instead, it pursues a single-factor agenda to persuade governments that smoking is ‘evil’.